How to Style Wet Hair This Summer

 “This year it’s all about accessories,” says Devin Toth, stylist at Salon SCK in New York City.
 Seashell bobby pins are very of-the-moment.
 They may sound kitschy, but when placed in the right spot, they’re seaside chic, he says.
 Part your wet hair and tuck one side behind your ear; secure with a bobby pin.
 Colorful headbands and scarves are also super easy and right on trend, adds Simmons.

 If you have naturally wavy hair, sea salt spray is great.
 It pumps up the texture of your hair, especially fine strands, and coaxes out tousled strands.
 Spritz it on damp hair, scrunch with your hands, and let hair dry in the sun.

 Add gel to wet hair and comb straight back from your hairline for a slick look.
 Or, push it back with your fingers for a more natural feel.
 To set your hair, Toth suggests pining it with a few no-crease clips.
 “Once your hair is at least 50 percent dry, you can remove the clips and voilà,” he says.
 Volume exactly where you want it.

 It’s a quick and effortless way to look styled.
-Simmons suggests a simple, three-strand braid down the center of your head.
+Simmons suggests a simple, three-stand braid down the center of your head.
 If you want a more polished look, keep it sleek and tight.
 For a more beachy-bohemian feel, loosen it up by pulling out little strands and tucking them in where the braid curves, says Simmons.